edx/commerce-coordinator/README.rst

   Add the `commerce.transition_to_coordinator.refunds` flag with the **Everyone** attribute set to **Yes**.

-Every toou develop something in this repo
+Every time you develop something in this repo
 =============================================
 .. code-block:: console